-- General economic conditions in our geographic markets; geopolitical tensions, including trade wars, tariffs and/or sanctions in our geographic areas; Global pandemics, including COVID-19; and, global conflicts or disasters that impact the global economy or one or more sectors of the global economy. - A fear of global recession impacts the future expansions and budgets in every country and every sector. - War and hostility between Russia and Ukraine. - China travel and 14 days quarantine rules have yet to soften and is adversely affecting business travels and face to face meetings with decision makers. - High inflation globally has impacted compensation and benefits for employees resulting in increased turnover in Pakistan. - The U.S. markets including the NASDAQ index and the Russell 2000 index have been down by over 20% in 2022. - Working from the office might never return to 100% affecting productivity and collaboration. - The Pakistan political environment will likely remain unsteady until the new elections are called in Fall 2022.
+- General economic conditions in our geographic markets; inflation, geopolitical tensions, including trade wars, tariffs and/or sanctions in geographic areas; Global pandemics, including COVID-19; and, global conflicts or disasters that impact the global economy or one or more sectors of the global economy. - A global recession fear impacts the future expansions and budgets in every country and every sector. - Continued interest rate increases by the U.S. Federal Reserve Board in 2023 restricting buying power for consumers. - The negative currency impact on our financial statements due to the devaluation of the Pakistan Rupee in comparison to the US Dollar. - Political, monetary and economic challenges and higher inflation rate than other regional countries impacting Pakistan exports. - Inflation and higher interest rates globally have greatly increased the cost of doing business, including salaries and benefits worldwide, affecting profitability.

+- War and hostility between Russia and Ukraine continue to foster global uncertainty. - The decline by over 20% in 2022 of the U.S. markets including the NASDAQ index and the Russell 2000 index limiting access to capital markets. - Working from the office might not return to pre-pandemic levels which may affect employee collaboration potentially lessening efficiency. - The Pakistan political and economic environment will likely remain unsteady until new elections are called. - Continued tensions between the U.S. and China are causing some American companies to pull out of China and move their supply chain elsewhere.
+(Business Insider, Aug.
+28, 2023).